CtrlK

 Conciseness

-The skill is mostly efficient but includes some redundant content like extensive team abbreviation lists and common RGB colors that Claude could easily generate.
-The workflow section also partially duplicates information from the scripts section.
+The skill includes useful reference material but is overly verbose in places—the extensive team abbreviation lists and common RGB colors table are padding that Claude could easily generate on its own.
+The workflow section also partially duplicates the scripts section.

 2 / 3